arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 Explore our collection of Free and Premium courses [here](https://www.arduino.cc/education/courses/).

-***If you have purchased the Explore IoT R2 or the Greenhouse kit, you already have a subscription for the Cloud included and can access all the courses.***
+***If you have purchased the Explore IoT Rev2 or the Greenhouse Kit, you already have a subscription for the Cloud included and can access all the courses.***

 ## Shared Spaces

 Foster collaboration in your classroom through the use of Shared Spaces.
-A **shared space** is a virtual classroom environment where you can optimize classwork, keep track of student’s progress, boost learning and connect with peers and students seamlessly
+A **shared space** is a virtual classroom environment where you can optimize classwork, keep track of student’s progress, boost learning and connect with peers and students seamlessly.

 ![Invite members to collaborate](assets/invite-members.png)